What Is Dried Squid Used For

 Dried squid drying methods

 Sun-drying is the most common method of making dried squid.
 Simply wash the squid thoroughly and split and remove internal organs.
 Then, spread the washed squid meat on drying trays, pat dry with a paper towel, and dry under the sun.
-Always remember to turn over once or twice to keep the dryness consistent.
+Always remember to turn it over once or twice to keep the dryness consistent.

 Alternatively, you can use a dehydrator to make the process easier and faster.
 Before dehydrating, remember to blanch the squid in a large pot of boiling water and shake it dry.
 Then, put it in the dehydrator at low to medium heat, around 70-90 C. This method might make your dried squid very chewy and not tender.